 Many players land on the far right with no drops including Austin III, which is interesting considering the end zone target stats I just mentioned.
 I located two of the catchable targets on tape, situations where defensive backs were able to cover him well and swallow up his lack of size, particularly along the boundary.
 While he was charted for no drops, his red zone touchdown percentage was the lowest of any player on the graph.

 To close I wanted to provide a total value view using points earned per route (The total of a player’s EPA responsibility on routes run using the total points system that distributes credit among all players on the field for a given play.
 Totals are scaled up to map to the average points scored or allowed on a team level, with the player’s snap count determining how much to adjust.
 For receivers, this includes accounting for offensive line play, off-target passes, dropped passes, and broken tackles.
 Values are modulated using a quality-of-competition multiplier based on each opponent’s previous year of performance) and EPA per target (the total change in the offense’s expected points that came on passes thrown to the player):

 Throughout the rest of the offseason, I will dive deeper into the data as we continue to learn about the newest Pittsburgh Steelers.
-How do you think George Pickens and Calvin Austin III will fare in his rookie year?
-Do you think either will be a factor in the red zone?
+How do you think Calvin Austin III will fare in his rookie year?
+Are you concerned with his red zone numbers, or will he even be used in those situations right away?
 What are some of your takeaways across the league?
 Thanks for reading and let me know your thoughts in the comments!